department-of-veterans-affairs/vagov-content/pages/decision-reviews/after-you-request-review.md

 ## What if I want to choose a different review option after I’ve submitted a form?

-If you’ve submitted a form and want to change your review option, you can send in a new decision review request form within 1 year from the date on your VA decision.
-You must include a letter that says you want to withdraw your existing review and switch to a different option.
+**To switch from a Higher-Level Review or a Supplemental Claim:** If your original request hasn’t been decided yet—and you’re still within one year from the date on your VA decision letter—you can switch to a different review option (also called a decision review “lane”).
+You must include a letter with your new form that says you want to withdraw your existing decision review request and switch to a different lane.

-If you requested a Board Appeal and want to switch to a different appeal option, you can send in a new Board Appeal form with a different option selected.
-You can switch appeal options within 1 year from the date on your VA decision or 60 days from the date you submitted your original form.
+**To switch from a Board Appeal:** You can’t select a different lane if you already submitted evidence or had a hearing for your Board Appeal.
+If you haven’t submitted evidence or had your hearing yet, you can submit a new [Board Appeal form (PDF)](https://www.va.gov/decision-reviews/forms/board-appeal-10182.pdf) with a different lane selected.
+You can switch from a Board Appeal within 1 year from the date on your VA decision letter or 60 days from the date you submitted your original Board Appeal form, whichever is later.

 You can’t select a new review option if you’ve already submitted evidence or had a hearing.